adoxa/ansicon/readme.txt

        16	Log all imported modules (add to any of the above)

-    The log option will not work with '-p'; set the environment variable ANSICON_LOG instead.
-The variable is only read once when a new process is started; changing it won't affect running processes.
-If you identify a module that causes problems, add it to the ANSICON_EXC environment variable (see ANSICON_API below, but the extension is required).
+    The log option will not work with '-p'; set the environment variable ANSICON_LOG (to the number) instead.
+The variable is only read once when a process is started; changing it won't affect running processes.
+If you identify a module that causes problems, add it to the ANSICON_EXC environ- ment variable (see ANSICON_API below, but the extension is required).

     E.g.: 'ansicon -l5' will start a new command processor, logging every pro- cess it starts along with their output.